top of page

 Mar 8

-Shakespeare Club Next Meeting - March 2026
+Shakespeare Club Meeting - March 2026

 Dr Elizabeth Hardy is a Shakespeare Scholar, a RADA trained actress and a local lass, who was educated at Stratford Girls' Grammar School and earned her PhD from the Shakespeare Institute.
 She has taught Shakespeare at the two grammar schools in Stratford and has written and directed two Shakespeare inspired shows at what is now The Rother Street Arts House.
-On Tuesday March 10th at 7.30pm in the Methodist Hall (opposite Holy Trinity Church) she will share her thoughts about
+On Tuesday March 10th at 7.30pm in the Methodist Hall (opposite Holy Trinity Church) she shared her thoughts about Elle

 Nikki Pearson